 What was so great about this gathering is that there was no sales or marketing pitch.
 No investor pitch.
 No gimmicks.
 Just "neighbors" gathering around the table together to get to know each other and learn about what new solutions were happening in and around their city.
 Even further, the entrepreneurs were able to take time to share their mission, values, and traction, and to simply let their community know what they specifically need in order to grow locally, create jobs, and take better care of healthcare systems and patients.

 At the center of health innovation ecosystems are physicians.
 We need you.
 Your knowledge and experience offers an invaluable lens that each community needs for growth.
 You will be inspired, motivated, and encouraged about how a new wave of fresh thinkers are pushing the envelope to make an impact.
-Perhaps it could be your recipe for a renewed sense of passion, purpose, and influence that you once thought was burnt out like a charcoal brick on the 4th of July.
+Perhaps it could be your recipe for a renewed sense of passion, purpose, and influence that you once thought was burned out.

 Knowing the challenges and burdens placed upon you, how can we better collectively engage forward-thinking physicians and local entrepreneurs?
 The answer may possibly be the secret sauce of creating a value web that secondary cities, like Orlando and Charlotte need to catapult a reputation for transformational innovation.

-If you'd like to get involved in Orlando's health and medical innovation ecosystem, drop me a line at firstname.lastname@example.org.
+If you'd like to be more visible within your local health and medical innovation ecosystem, drop me a line at email@example.com.